-Send a note to the office if you need to change a child's mode of transportation for the day or permanently.
+Send a note to the office if you need to change a child's permanent mode of transportation.
 Please include phone numbers where you can be reached on the note.
 The mode of transportation cannot be changed via a telephone call.